gustavopinto/gustavopinto.github.com/index.md

 permalink: /
 ---

+Hi, I'm <strong class="author-name" itemprop="name">Gustavo Pinto</strong>.

 I'm an Assistant Professor at the [Faculty of Computing](http://www.computacao.ufpa.br/) of the [Federal University of Pará](http://www.ufpa.br/), Brazil.
 I do research in the broad area of software engineering.
 I teach programming at the BSc level.
-I (eventually) blog and do talks.
+I (eventually) [blog](http://gustavopinto.org/codefather/) and do talks.

 I received my Ph.D. from [Federal University of Pernambuco](http://cin.ufpe.br), Brazil, under [Dr. Fernando Castor](https://sites.google.com/a/cin.ufpe.br/castor) supervision.
 During the academic year of 2013-2014, I was a visiting scholar at the [State University of New York](http://binghamton.edu), working with [Dr. Yu David Liu](http://www.cs.binghamton.edu/~davidl).
 My [Ph.D. thesis]((http://gustavopinto.github.io/lost+found/thesis.pdf)) is all about software energy consumption.